MicrosoftDocs/fabric-docs/docs/admin/admin-settings-git-integration.md

 ## Enable export of items that have sensitivity labels

 Sensitivity labels aren't included when exporting an item.
 Therefore, the Fabric admin can choose whether to block the export of items that have sensitivity labels, or to allow it even though the sensitivity label won't be included.
-Enable this setting to allow the export of items without their sensitivity labels.
+Enable this setting to allow all users, or a specific group, to export items without their sensitivity labels.

 :::image type="content" source="./media/admin-settings-git-integration/git-integration-sensitivity-labels-switch.png" alt-text="Screenshot of the Admin portal tenant switch that enables exporting sensitivity labels.":::